 Your TIAMSA Board

-TIAMSA is proudly served by ten board members.
-Let us introduce them to you (in alphabetical order):
+TIAMSA is proudly served by eleven board members.
+Let us introduce them to you:

 Véronique Chagnon-Burke